Flagship · 01 · 2025 — in production

 Modular component architecture

-Backend Express (Node.js)
+Server Express (Node.js)

-Auth Custom flow — email + session
+Authentication Custom flow — email + session

-Payments Stripe — credit-based, no forced subscription
+Payments Stripe — credit-based, no subscription

 AI text Natural-language event parsing → contextual copy